knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

 <a name="createpaypalbillingagreementurl"></a>
 # **CreatePayPalBillingAgreementUrl**
-> string CreatePayPalBillingAgreementUrl (ModelCreateBillingAgreementRequest request)
+> string CreatePayPalBillingAgreementUrl (CreateBillingAgreementRequest request)

 Create a PayPal Classic billing agreement for the user